alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 (Very minor spoilers for *Friendship Games*.
 Read at your own risk.)

-I imagine most people outside the fandom don't know this, but *My Little Pony: Friendship is Magic* has a high school spinoff called *Equestria Girls*.
+It's not well known outside the fandom, but *My Little Pony: Friendship is Magic* has a high school spinoff called *Equestria Girls*.
 It's a movie series that exists only because of the merchandise potential.
 Reception to the films is mixed, but it's widely agreed that they're nowhere near as good as the show.